iswc62962/EMC/README.md

 provided in the document supplemental/pattern/pattern.pdf

 # Use case: Sparql Queries
+- rdf graph used for queries of the section 6.2 is available here: http://tiny.cc/nkspxz
 - rdf graph generation and sparql queries are provided in the document supplemental/rdf/sparql.pdf